 Repeated references to large labels can be particularly costly.
 Commands that refer to files using labels as revisions will scan the whole label once for each file argument.
-To keep from hogging the Perforce server, your script should get the labeled files from the server, and then scan the output for the files it needs.
+To keep from hogging the Perforce server, your script should get the labeled files from the server, and then scan the output for the files it needs imposes a lighter load on the Perforce server than either this: